Theatres and Music Hall records in London

 1. About this guide

 This guide outlines the records available at The London Archives for researching the history of theatres and music halls in London.
-The core material can be found in our local government collections as they were responsible for the licensing and regulation of theatres and music halls in London.
+The core material can be found in our local government collections.
+They were responsible for the licensing and regulation of theatres and music halls in London.

 2. Local government records